 More opportunities for using and further developing the item bank to broaden its applications are currently being studied within the QLG.
 More details on the use and development of the Item Bank can be found here.

 The EORTC QLQ-C30 and some disease specific modules are presently translated into several different languages.
 This is done according to strict guidelines (see Manuals).
 Briefly, the process involves two forward translations (from English into language X) and two backward translations (from language X into English).
-A coordinator (a native speaker of language X) is appointed to ensure that the procedure is adhered to, and to also make a final judgement, when necessary, if translations should differ.
+A coordinator (a native speaker of language X) is appointed to ensure that the procedure is adhered to, and to also make a final judgement, when necessary, should translations differ excessively.

-More information on availability of translations can be found on the relevant questionnaire page, information on getting translations done can be obtained from the Translation Team Leader .
+More information on availability of translations can be found here and information on funding translations can be obtained from the Translation Team Leader .